preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/notification-panel/index.rst

 Notification Panel
 ====================

-In Omnia 6.5 and later, it is here you will find the Notification Panel settings.

 The Notification Panel is a concept in Omnia.
 The purpose is to help end users find out what information has been updated within different areas of the intranet.

 A Notification Panel can be placed on any page through the Notification Panel block, or in the Action Manu, to show different notifications.
 You can create several Notification Panels for different purposes.